 HOW DEADHEADING EXTENDS THE BLOOMING SEASON

-1. It makes the plant look better.
+One.
+It makes the plant look better.

 Of course, if you are planning to grow more daylilies, seed pods are a good thing.
-I suggest leaving a few on the plant.
-But if you’re interested in extending the blooming season, it’s important to remove them.
-Why?
-Because, if the plant is spending its energy forming seeds, there is little left to produce blooms.
+It makes sense to leave some on the plant.
+But if you’re interested in extending the flowering season, it’s important to remove them.
+Remember, if the plant is spending its energy forming seeds, there is little left to produce blooms.

-DAYLILIES LIKE EXTRA FOOD AND WATER
+DAYLILY BLOOMS NEED FOOD AND WATER